 The female adults choose to lay their eggs around the edges of stagnant water or attach their eggs onto aquatic plants.
-This is why, part as a precaution, families in tropics are advised to clear puddles around their homes to prevent mosquitoes from breeding.
+This is why, part as a precaution, families in tropics are advised to clear puddles around their homes to prevent mosquitos from breeding.

-There are two things wrong with this; one is that you are overwatering your plants; secondly, you are creating a breeding ground for mosquitoes.
+There are two things wrong with this; one is that you are overwatering your plants; secondly, you are creating a breeding ground for mosquitos.
 Be sure to water your plants with just the right amount of water.

 Gutters and Downspouts